arminms/ranx/example/README.md

 # Example
-This folder contains a complete example of how to use `p2rng` including the `CMakeLists.txt` file.
+This folder contains a complete example of how to use `ranx` including the `CMakeLists.txt` file.
 There are three source files for different APIs that doing the exact same thing:
 ```shell
 └── example
     ├── CMakeLists.txt